Welcome to the

 Maria Larriva Hormigos

-Here I present the project “Shake your bonds up”, a Royal Society of Chemistry (RSC) funded multiactivity science-fair stall to specifically engage young children and audience with little knowledge on Chemistry with molecular structure, vibrational modes, and how scientists harness light-molecules interaction to do Infrared (IR) Spectroscopy, a technique that remains almost unknown to the general public despite its numerous practical applications in bioscience, industry and in everyday life.
-In this presentation, I will talk about our experience making the basics of IR Spectroscopy fascinating and fun for everyone using DIY costumes, music, a bit of acting and the audience’s best moves.
-Fancy discovering how molecules dance?
+Here I present the project “Shake your bonds up”, a multi-activity science-fair stall funded by the Royal Society of Chemistry.
+The aim of this project is to engage young children and a broad audience with little knowledge of Chemistry with molecular structure, vibrational modes, and how scientists harness light-molecules interaction to do Infrared (IR) Spectroscopy, a technique that remains almost unknown to the public which has many applications in bioscience, industry and in everyday life.
+In this presentation, I will talk about our experience making the basics of IR Spectroscopy fascinating and fun for everyone using DIY costumes, music, a bit of acting and our audience’s best moves.

 Educational Robotics in Ireland